Generic Name: acetaminophen (a-seet-a-MIN-oh-fen)

 Brand Name: Examples include Tylenol and Tylophen

-Acetaminophen capsules is used for:
+Acetaminophen capsules are used for:

 Treating minor aches and pains due to headache, muscle aches, backache, arthritis, the common cold, flu, toothache, menstrual cramps, and immunizations, and for temporarily reducing fever.